DaHaiz/ngFlowchart/README.md

   * `edgeDoubleClick(event, edge)` will be called when an edge is doubleclicked.
   * `edgeMouseOver(event, edge)` will be called if the mouse hovers an edge.
   * `isValidEdge(sourceConnector, destinationConnector)` will be called, when the user tries to connect to edges.
 Returns `true` if this is an valid edge in your application or `false` otherwise.
-  * `nodeCallbacks` an object witch will be available in the scope of the node template.
+  * `nodeCallbacks` an object which will be available in the scope of the node template.
 This is usefull, to register a doubleclick handler on a node or similiar things.
+Every method that is handed into the `nodeCallbacks` will be available in the node template via the `callbacks` attribute.

 ### Modelservice
 Our `Modelfactory` could contain some interesting functions for you to use.